-The strategic complementarity weakens as search becomes more frequent.
-When search is infrequent, agents are more likely to trade within each period, so the strategy played within a single period has more influence on payoffs in subsequent periods.
-As a consequence, less frequent search corresponds to stronger complementarities, and hence a larger set of equilibria.
+The strategic substitutability weakens as search becomes more frequent.
+When search is infrequent, agents are more likely to find a trading partner and act on her trading strategy within each period.
+As a consequence, the strategy played within a single period has more influence on payoffs in subsequent periods.
+More frequent search corresponds to weaker strategic substitutability, and hence a smaller set of dynamic equilibria.
+Continuous search is special only in that the strategic substitutability disappears completely.